taydh/fanstatic/README.md

 There are several features that will be described later, such as:
 - Template arguments
 - Template request cached flag
-- Multiple type template load (content-and-script, content-only, or script-only)
+- Different type of template loading (content-and-script, content-only, or script-only)
+- Sequential asyncronous template include
-- Sequential asyncronous include
+- Sequential asyncronous include cleaning

 Thank you